GMAT- VERBAL SECTION

 |Total Time: 00 Minutes||Total Marks: 00|

-There are three types of questions in the Verbal section: Critical Reasoning, Reading Comprehension, and Sentence Correction.
+There are three types of in the GMAT Verbal Questions: Critical Reasoning, Reading Comprehension, and Sentence Correction.

 Directions: For each question, select the best answer of the choices given.